 When you’re pasta is about two minutes from being done, throw your peas into the water and let them cook for two minutes, then drain.
 It saves time!
 It turns the water a little green!
 It uses one less pot!
 Rejoice!

-So now, put your cooked chicken peas, and pasta in a bowl, and mix it up with your cheese, and stick it in a casserole dish.
+So now, put your cooked chicken peas, and pasta in a bowl, and mix it up with your cheese, add the spinach, and stick it in a casserole dish.
 Bake for about 15 minutes, until the top is melty.

 Here’s what you’ll end up with.
 A casserole dish full of cheese goodness.
 I used a pound of pasta, and on day 2 the pasta was a little dry, so if that happens just add some shredded cheese to the top of your bowl before reheating!